ana-sv/FullStackCourse/Part0/README.md

 When the button on the form is clicked, the browser will send the user input to the server.
 In this case, submitting the form causes no fewer than five HTTP requests.

-It is an HTTP POST request to the server address new_note.
+The first one is the form submit event : It is an HTTP POST request to the server address new_note.
 The server responds with HTTP status code 302.
 This is a URL redirect, with which the server asks the browser to do a new HTTP GET request to the address defined in the header's Location - the address notes.

 So, the browser reloads the Notes page.
 The reload causes three more HTTP requests: fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the notes (data.json).

 **AJAX**
 AJAX (Asynchronous JavaScript and XML) enabled the fetching of content to web pages using JavaScript included within the HTML, without the need to rerender the page.

 [HTML Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics)

 [CSS Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics)

 [HTML forms Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form)